USO Arizona Creates Impact Despite Pandemic, Report Shows - Frontdoors Media

 USO Arizona successfully provided 156,491 instances of service and aims to reach more service members in 2021 by opening up a new center at MCAS Yuma to provide direct support for the military community at the remote location.

-In honor of our 80th Anniversary, the organization launched its Give More Than Thanks campaign to provide additional tools and ways the community may engage with our mission in support of America’s military.
+In honor of it 80th anniversary, the organization launched the Give More Than Thanks campaign to provide additional tools for the community to engage with the USO mission to support America’s military.